Turkish stocks firm on expectations of continuity after local poll

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-The lira slipped slightly to 2.1921 from 2.1877 late on Thursday but was still close to its strongest in three weeks.
+The lira slipped slightly to 2.1938 from 2.1877 late on Thursday but was still close to its 3-week strongest.

+"The lira generally moved in line with other members of the fragile 5 countries (Brazil, South Africa, India, Indonesia, Turkey) for the last week, decoupled yesterday - it is now equalizing with some short covering on very thin volume," Comert said.
+(Reporting by Dasha Afanasieva, additional reporting by Nevzat Devranoglu)

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.